 The outermost layer of the gland, the cortex, produces glucocorticoids like cortisol and cortisone, which enable the body to mobilize, make glucose from fats and proteins, and maintain arterial muscle tone to regulate blood pressure.
 In this way, glucocorticoids work to protect the body from longer-term moderate and chronic stress.
 Our ability to produce this hormone depends on our capacity to fight off the effects of environmental challenges, such as injury, illness, deprivation and work-related or personal stress.

-Cortisol is the stress-buster of the body—it’s produced regularly and constantly in peaks and troughs.
-Levels are highest in the morning, decline as the day progresses and build up again in the middle of the night.
+Cortisol is the stress-buster of the body-it’s produced regularly and constantly in peaks and troughs.
+Levels are highest in the morning, decline as the day progresses and build up again in the small hours.
 In normal health, we make it all our lives, with a minimal falling off with age.
 Problems arise, however, when the adrenals go wrong.

 When the adrenals pack up

 In 1855, Thomas Addison described a disease where the patient became chronically ill, with lethargy, loss of appetite, low blood pressure causing attacks of fainting, hypoglycaemia (low blood sugar), poor immune response to even mild illness, and a risk of sudden collapse or death when subject to illness, injury or shock.

 As he subsequently discovered, these patients pursued a steady downhill course until their death.
 What struck Addison was that there seemed little to find post mortem except that both adrenal glands